-BYLAWS OF THE COMPUTING SERVICES SPECIAL INTEREST SECTION OF THE AMERICAN ASSOCIATION OF LAW LIBRARIES
+BYLAWS OF THE LEGAL INNOVATION & TECHNOLOGY SPECIAL INTEREST SECTION OF THE AMERICAN ASSOCIATION OF LAW LIBRARIES

 ARTICLE I: NAME

-The name of this special interest section of the American Association of Law Libraries (hereinafter referred to as the “Association” or “AALL”) shall be the Computing Services Special Interest Section (hereinafter referred to as the “Section”), abbreviated “CS-SIS” or “CS SIS.”
+The name of this special interest section of the American Association of Law Libraries (hereinafter referred to as the “Association” or “AALL”) shall be the Legal Innovation and Technology Special Interest Section (formerly the Computing Services Special Interest Section and (hereinafter referred to as the “Section”), abbreviated “LIT-SIS”.

 ARTICLE II: OBJECT